mhazley/Codiax-Presentation/whats_the_matter.md

 <!--
 In many ways, big companies are majestic and offer a lot for you to see and experience.

 They have strong brands and influence the market with the great products they release.
 They are technology driven and its visbale in what they ship.
-They maybe have a large market share and you may even have several of their products.
+They maybe have a large market share and you may even own several of their products and be a fan.
 -->

 ---